Under Pressure: Decoding the Effect of High Densities on Derived Nebular Properties: O /O O+2/O+ Ionization Parameter Diagnostic Fit

 \section{\texorpdfstring{O$^{+2}$/O$^{+}$}{O+2/O+} Ionization Parameter Diagnostic Fit}

 We present another \den-insensitive diagnostic for $\log U$ using the relative ionic abundance, O$^{+2}$/O$^{+}$.
 This probe is useful when there is not access to the lines necessary to utilize N$_{43}$ as a diagnostic that is robust to \den~or in the event it is not possible to appropriately characterize the entire \den~structure.
 We used the functional form $f(x, y) = A + Bx + Cy + Dxy + E x^2 + Fy^2 + Gxy^2 + Hyx^2 + Ix^3 + Jy^3$ to fit a bicubic surface to the O$^{+2}$/O$^{+}$ -- $\log U$ relationship for \den~ranging from 10$^2$ to 10$^6$ cm$^{-3}$ using the same procedure outlined in Section \ref{sec:ICF_varyden}.
+The coefficients for these fits can be found in Table \ref{tab:LU_ION_fits}.
 While the left panel of Figure \ref{fig:LU_ION_fits}, we present a 3D plot of our fits along with the models color coded by \den, the right panel shows a 2D projection of the fits at $n_e = 10^2$ and 10$^6$ cm$^{-3}$, where the color bar indicates the metallicity.
 Figure \ref{fig:LU_ION_fits} shows that the modeled relationship between O$^{+2}$/O$^{+}$ -- $\log U$ is very insensitive to \den, especially at $n_e \gtrsim 10^3$ cm$^{-3}$.

 \onecolumngrid